Streamline form filling

 The US benefit system is there to support the lives of thousands who struggle to provide for their families.
-The application process should be easy but in reality, it requires a massive amount of work.
-20 websites, 126 pages and 67 hours later, you might end up receiving the benefits you qualify for. inForm is a website that serves as a platform for low-income benefit enrollment.
-Users will be able to learn what benefits they are eligible for and pre-fill all documents needed for the pre-enrollment stages, interview prep guides, and maps of where to go to finish the in-person enrollment.
+The application process should be easy, but in reality, it requires a massive amount of research into what you qualify for, filling out of complex forms, scheduling appointments, and locating the correct offices to go to. inForm is a website that serves as a platform for low-income benefit enrollment.
+Using our platform, users will be able to learn what benefits they might be eligible for that they aren’t already involved in and pre-fill all documents needed for the pre-enrollment stages, interview prep guides, and maps of where to go to finish the in-person enrollment.

 According to the Mass Legal Services, roughly 740,000 households in Massachusetts qualify for low income benefits, but are not fully enrolled.
 In dollar amount, it means $93,000,000 unclaimed potential benefits per month in MA alone.

 After weeks of research, we came to the conclusion that this benefit gap in enrollment is due to 1 the scary and complex process to figure out the potential benefits one may qualify for and 2 the complicated benefit enrollment procedure (form-filling, interview, providing proofs, renew enrollment) one need to go through after the eligibility screening.

 STAKEHOLDERS INPUT FROM INTERVIEWS AND MEETINGS

 During the research phase of this project we talked to economic stakeholders such as the office of the mayor of Boston, the mayor's office of women's advancement, and the economic mobility lab.
 We interviewed low income community stakeholders such as food pantries, low income housing groups and startups fighting food insecurities.
 We also interacted with community engagement groups such as the Cambridge Public Library, the Boston Children's hospital and the Harvard Equitable Tax Initiative.
 Through these meetings, we gathered these takeaways: